 Natalia Coleman was born in Tomsk, Siberia, deep in the heart of Russia.
 Siberia is a tough environment and Natalia was a highly successful Instructor.

-Once a primary school teacher, teaching Russian Language and Mathematics, Natalia grew to realise that karate had huge benefits to children.
+Once a primary school teacher, teaching Russian Language and Mathematics, Natalia grew to realise that karate had huge benefits for children.

-Sensei Natalia has studied in Japan and is ranked:
+Sensei Natalia has studied in Japan three times and is ranked:

 3rd Dan All Japan Karate-Do Seiwakai.